 Brenda Laurel spoke at TED in early 1998 — at a watershed moment.
 In 1997, she launched Purple Moon to make smart computer games aimed at girls.
 By 1999, the company had come to a much-publicized end.
 But between start and finish, Purple Moon marked a sea change in the girl-game market.
 The TED Blog interview Laurel via email last week, to get the rest of the Purple Moon story, and to talk about how the experience changed her and (just maybe) changed the world.

-Brenda Laurel: Games for girls From the interview: I adored those [games].
+Brenda Laurel: Why not make video games for girls?
+From the interview: I adored those [games].
 I still get email from young women who still play them in order to hear the stories at the end of each path, because they “need to.”
 We even found a couple of girl-generated sites for trading stones outside of the Purple Moon world, as some of them became “rare.”
 I see that Facebook has this sort of feature now, and it makes me smile.

 Can you talk a bit about Purple Moon’s development in the two years after this talk — you mention more Rockett titles, for instance.
 Did you change the later games based on feedback from early Rockett players?